-Class Travel Journal
+Class Travel Journal Entry

 Ask: If you could go to a special place like the beach or a theme park like Disney World, Sea World, or Six Flags, where would you like to go?
 (Volunteers respond.)
 Would you like to get there by plane or train?
 Why?
 (Volunteers respond.)
-Let's make a classroom travel journal.
+Let's write about where you would go in our journals.

-Children draw pictures of themselves on planes in trains.
+Distribute the Writing & Observation Journals and the children illustrate themselves on planes or in trains.
 Assist them in writing their own sentences to describe where they are going.
-Encourage children to listen for sounds in the words they write.
+Encourage the children to listen for sounds in the words they write and to copy familiar words found in their classroom environment.
 Provide adult writing under each child's written sentence.
+As children complete their entries, they read their sentences to others who are also finished.